Databases

 The most current issues of The Observer are available online (plain-text) via Factiva, Nexis Uni and other databases

 Search or browse issues (full page and article images in PDF) of The Hamilton Spectator from 1852 to 2010.
+Most issues from 2011 to one week ago are also available.

 The most current issues of the The Hamilton Spectator are available in print and online (plain-text) via Factiva and Nexis Uni